ardian-syla/eFrontEnd/README.md

-# iBootstrap
+# EasyFrontEND
-iBootstrap is pure HTML/CSS made, feature's like Card's and Alert's recoded by a 17 yo fully Responsive.
+EasyFrontEND is pure HTML/CSS made, feature's like Card's and Alert's recoded by a 17 yo fully Responsive.
 ```
 Feel free to use them in your code without any copyright
 ```